Table of Contents

 Foods to Include

-Just make sure that you stick to dairy products that are low in salt and fat and keep in mind that goat cheese is easier to digest than cow cheese.
+Just make sure you stick to dairy products that are low in salt and fat, and keep in mind that goat cheese is easier to digest than cow cheese.

-Eggs are a great source of protein for your dog and you should include them in your diet.
-Other protein sources you can include are fish, and skinless and boneless turkey or chicken.
+Eggs are a great source of protein for your dog, and you should include them in your diet.
+Other protein sources you can include are fish and skinless and boneless turkey or chicken.

-Oatmeal is great for liver disease because it contains soluble fiber that can help remove ammonia from your dog’s system, which is good for the liver because it doesn’t have to process it then.
+After all, it contains soluble fiber that can help remove ammonia from your dog’s system, which is good for the liver because it doesn’t have to process it then.

-Add a little bit of fish oil or salmon oil to your dog’s meals because they are rich in omega-3 fatty acids and they can help reduce inflammation within the liver.
+Add a little bit of fish oil or salmon oil to your dog’s meals because they are rich in omega-3 fatty acids, and they can help reduce inflammation within the liver.

 There is also a possibility that some fruits like watermelon, fig, and papaya can protect the liver, so try to include them in your dog’s diet.

-Coconut, and especially coconut oil can be good for your dog’s liver.
-Coconut oil is particularly good if your dog has trouble absorbing fat.
+Coconut, and especially coconut oil, can be good for your dog’s liver.
+Coconut oil is perfect if your dog has trouble absorbing fat.